Connecting other devices

 Connect only drives, peripherals, and devices to the USB Type-A and USB Type-C receptacles.
 Do not connect USB hubs.

-You can connect an external display using the HDMI 2.0 out connector on the bottom connector panel on the back of the display (pictured below).
+You can connect an external display using the HDMI Out connector on the connector panel.
 The external display will show the same image.
 This is useful when you’re using the display in an auditorium or other large space where it would be beneficial to have a second display.

 Important